jamesmorgan/github-explorer/README.md

 ## Installation

 * Place the folder in /home/james/.local/share/cinnamon/applets/
-* Simply set your GitHub username in settings.json
+* Right click on the applet to alter settings, adding your username
 * Restart Cinnamon or your PC

 ## GitHub Projects